tier4/scenario_simulator_v2/docs/etc/DevelopmentRules.md

 ## Push rule
 If you push your source code to scenario_simulator_v2, please follow these guidelines.

-1. If you are try to solving urgent problem which only can be solve with force push, please contact to the maintainer and aftter the maintainer allowed it, then you can execute force push.
+1. If you are try to solving urgent problem which only can be solve with force push, please contact to the maintainer and after the maintainer allowed it, then you can execute force push.
 1. Anyone can execute force push to the master branch.
 1. Pushing your source code to the master branch is principle prohibited.